appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### TLS/SSL Support

 In this release, we have configured tls in PgBouncer.
-To configure TLS in PgBouncer:

 ```yaml
 apiVersion: kubedb.com/v1